aws-samples/config-resource-compliance-dashboard/backfill/README.md

 - If you increase the lookback period, the process may hit Lambda timeout and fail.
 We recommend running the process first at its default settings and then gradually increase the lookback window.
 - Resources can be deleted after successful backfill completion.
 - Ensure sufficient Lambda execution time and SQS message retention for large datasets.

+## Troubleshooting

+If the backfill process encounters errors, messages that fail after 3 delivery attempts are moved to the Dead Letter Queue (`crcd-backfill-sqs-dlq`).
+To investigate:

+1. Open the SQS Console and navigate to the `crcd-backfill-sqs-dlq` queue.
+2. Check the **Messages available** metric to see if any messages landed in the DLQ.
+3. Use **Poll for messages** to inspect the failed payloads and identify which prefixes failed.
+4. Check CloudWatch logs for the worker Lambda function (`crcd-config-backfill-worker`) for error details.
+5. After fixing the root cause, you can redrive the messages from the DLQ back to the main queue using the **Start DLQ redrive** feature in the SQS Console.

+### Setting up a CloudWatch Alarm for the DLQ

+You can create a CloudWatch alarm to get notified when messages land in the DLQ:

+1. Open the CloudWatch Console and navigate to **Alarms** > **Create alarm**.
+2. Click **Select metric** and navigate to **SQS** > **Queue Metrics**.
+3. Select the `ApproximateNumberOfMessagesVisible` metric for the `crcd-backfill-sqs-dlq` queue.
+4. Configure the alarm condition:
+   - Threshold type: **Static**
+   - Condition: **Greater than or equal to 1**
+   - Period: **1 minute**
+5. Configure the notification action:
+   - Select or create an SNS topic to receive the alarm notification.
+   - Add your email address as a subscriber to the topic.
+6. Name the alarm (e.g., `crcd-backfill-dlq-alarm`) and create it.

+This alarm will trigger whenever one or more messages are sitting in the DLQ, alerting you to investigate failed backfill operations.